tytydraco/yessleep/out/This_Job_Is_Hell_part_1.md

 The office made me feel like I was walking into a hospital lobby; it was very sterile with its pale walls.
 There were six other people there hammering away at their computers, it smelled of cleaning products, and the fluorescent lights hummed and flickered.

-A tall, clean-cut man with his head held high led me to a backroom.
+A tall, clean-cut man arose from his desk and with his head held high led me to a backroom.
 He told me she’d be here soon, I assumed she was in a meeting or something.
 I plopped myself down in a spinny chair with wheels and fought the urge to swivel in it.

 When she finally arrived I began to feel ill.
 The office walls seemed to whirl and my gut dropped.
 I wanted to run as a deep sense of animalistic fear consumed my body.
 I shrugged it off.
 It was just nerves, it had to be, right?